 20. Do you have an ego?

-Ego is something which can ruin one’s personality.
+Ego is something that can ruin one’s personality.
 Most of the people who are very egoistic can normally be very distant from others.

 And in the working environment of the company, the employer expects a candidate who needs to mingle with the team with whom they work.